GoogleContainerTools/kpt-functions-sdk/README.md

 ### Create the NPM package

-To start a new NPM package, run the following and follow the instructions and prompts:
+To initialize a new NPM package, run the following:

 ```sh
 mkdir my-package